Vortex $\gamma$ photon generation via spin-to-orbital angular momentum transfer in nonlinear Compton scattering: introduction

-Vortex photons are described by complex wave functions with helical phases and carry intrinsic orbital angular momentum (OAM) along the propagation direction \cite{allen1992orbital,knyazev2018beams}.
-Light beams with OAM have significant applications in various fields including optical manipulation \cite{he1995direct,garces2003observation}, quantum optics \cite{mair2001entanglement,leach2009violation}, imaging \cite{swartzlander2001peering,swartzlander2008astronomical}, etc. Due to their new degree of freedom, high energy vortex photons bring an alternative for doing spin physics and promise to shed new light on nuclear and particle physics related researches \cite{ivanov2020doing,ivanov2022promises}.
-Experimental opportunities brought by vortex photons are studied in their collisions with ion beams regarding the existing and future physics programs \cite{durante2019all,krasny2015gamma,budker2020atomic,budker2021arxiv}.
-Vortex photons are also shown to reveal various quantum electrodynamics (QED) effects in \cite{aboushelbaya2019orbital,sherwin2017compton,lei2021generation,bu2021twisted}.
-Currently, vortex photons from visible to X-ray regimes have been generated utilizing optical mode conversion techniques, high harmonic generation or coherent radiation in helical undulators and laser facilities \cite{shen2019optical,peele2002observation,terhalle2011generation,gariepy2014creating,hemsing2013coherent}.
-However, the generation of vortex $\gamma$ photons still remains a challenge, where most of the studies consider Compton scattering to attain high energy and OAM \cite{jentschura2011generation,petrillo2016compton,taira2017gamma,chen2019generation,chen2019generation,bogdanov2019semiclassical}.
+Vortex photons are described by complex wave functions with helical phases, and they carry intrinsic orbital angular momentum (OAM) along the propagation direction \cite{allen1992orbital,knyazev2018beams}.
+Light beams with OAM have significant applications in various fields including optical manipulation \cite{he1995direct,garces2003observation}, quantum optics \cite{mair2001entanglement,leach2009violation}, imaging \cite{swartzlander2001peering,swartzlander2008astronomical}, etc. Due to their new degree of freedom, high energy vortex photons offer an alternative approach for spin physics and promise to shed new light on nuclear and particle physics \cite{ivanov2020doing,ivanov2022promises}.
+Experimental opportunities introduced by vortex photons and their collisions with ion beams are studied regarding existing and future physics programs \cite{durante2019all,krasny2015gamma,budker2020atomic,budker2021arxiv}.
+Vortex photons have also been shown to reveal various quantum electrodynamics (QED) effects in \cite{aboushelbaya2019orbital,sherwin2017compton,lei2021generation,bu2021twisted}.
+Currently, vortex photons from visible to x-ray (eV $\sim$ keV) regimes have been generated utilizing optical mode conversion techniques, high harmonic generation or coherent radiation in helical undulators and laser facilities \cite{shen2019optical,peele2002observation,terhalle2011generation,gariepy2014creating,hemsing2013coherent}.
+However, the generation of vortex $\gamma$ photons ($\gtrsim$ MeV) still remains a challenge, with most studies considering Compton scattering to attain high energy and OAM \cite{jentschura2011generation,petrillo2016compton,taira2017gamma,chen2019generation,chen2019generation,bogdanov2019semiclassical}.